 As an Inclusion Quality Mark flagship school, inclusivity is key to our culture as a school.
 Within the curriculum, we aim to celebrate difference and diversity.
-Key designers from a range of backgrounds are celebrated from a range of backgrounds and children are encouraged to find out more about them.
-Strategies are used (As highlighted below) to ensure that all children can make good progress in DT.
-British DT Week will be a focus point across the school each year to promote the importance and potential of DT to our pupils.
-Our DT curriculum aims to promote diversity.
-In our STEM week, we encourage pupils to discover more about famous designers and designers from a variety of cultural backgrounds.
+Key scientists from a range of backgrounds are celebrated from a range of backgrounds and children are encouraged to find out more about them.
+Strategies are used (As highlighted below) to ensure that all children can make good progress in science.
+British Science Week will be a focus point across the school each year to promote the importance and potential of Science to our pupils.
+Our Science curriculum aims to promote diversity.
+We encourage pupils to discover more about famous scientists from a variety of cultural backgrounds.

 - Sustainability is one of the key themes that is going to prepare our children for life in the future.
-Key questions about sustainability form central parts of our DT curriculum.
-This is particularly evident in the food technology units as children analyse the carbon footprint and sustainability of meals alongside their work in year 6. - Teachers apply a range of strategies within lessons to enable the children to become invested in their education.
-We believe that it is vitally important for children to develop their own opinions and voice about design and technology.
+Key questions about sustainability form central parts of our science curriculum. - Teachers apply a range of strategies within lessons to enable the children to become invested in their education.
+Practical investigations and LYFTA sessions are selectively used by teaching staff to provide a purpose and structure for curriculum learning.
+We believe that it is vitally important for children to develop their own opinions and voice about science, the impact that key scientific findings have upon the world, how this relates to the children's own lives today and future developments.

-5. Developing a love of DT
+5. Developing a love of science